ITC Case Study | Business Model (ITC Marketing Strategy)

 Earlier they outsourced paper and now they started in house production of the same.

-It enhanced their customer service.
+It enhanced its customer service.

 They also entered into the business of exporting the garments.